How to find the sum of 0, 1, 1, 2, 3, 5, 8.. or Fibonacci series in Java:

 }

-It is exactly same as the above program.
-The only difference is that we are using a while loop instead of for.
-It initializes i as 2 before the loop starts and works in a similar way.
+This example is similar to the previous program.
+The only difference is that we are using a while loop instead of a for loop.
+It initializes the variable i as 2 before the loop starts and works similarly.

 If you run this program, it will give similar output.

-Recursive Java program to find the Fibonacci series sum:
+Method 3: Recursive Java program to find the Fibonacci series sum of first n items:

 import java.util.Scanner;